 What should you do after the test?

-If anyone tests positive you, your household, any support bubbles you are part of should self-isolate immediately in line with NHS Test and Trace guidance for 10 days.
+If anyone tests positive your child, your household and any support bubbles you are part of should self-isolate immediately in line with NHS Test and Trace guidance for 10 days.

-You should order a confirmatory PCR test https://www.gov.uk/get-coronavirus-test if you are testing at home (confirmatory PCR tests are not needed if the test was conducted at the Asymptomatic Test Site at School/college).
+You should also order a confirmatory PCR test.
+Confirmatory PCR tests are not needed if the test was conducted at the Asymptomatic Test Site at School.

 If the result of the test is unclear (void) you should do another test.